kujenga/website/content/blog/goml-mlp.md

 {{< img file=Logistic-curve.svg alt="Logistic Curve" loc=right width=50% caption="By Qef (talk) - Created from scratch with gnuplot, Public Domain, https://commons.wikimedia.org/w/index.php?curid=4310325" >}}

-A key element of the above diagram is the activation function that modifies the summation of the incoming values and weights.
+A key element of the above diagram is the activation function that modifies the combination of the incoming values, weights, and biases.
 Activation functions are non-linear functions that transform these values in a way that gives the network more expressive power.
-Without their addition of a non-linear component in the network, we just have a series of linear transformations, which limits the types of problems we can solve.
+Without their addition of a non-linear component in the network we just have a series of linear transformations, which limits the types of problems we can solve.

 This diagram shows the Logistic activation function, also known as sigmoid, which is what we will be using in our network implementation.
-The output is represented in the y axis and the input on the x axis.
+The output is represented in the y-axis and the input on the x-axis.
 The smoothing of more extreme input values is critical to the learning ability of the network.

 ### Adding layers to the network

-To make this network morecapable, we can extend the model of a single-layer perceptron by adding more layers, creating a multi-layer perceptron.
-The number and size of layers in this network are defined as the "network architecture", and such configurations are often referred to as "hyperparameters".
+To make this network more capable, we can extend the model of a single-layer perceptron by adding more layers, creating a [multi-layer perceptron][mlpWiki].
+The number and size of layers in this network are referred to as as the "network architecture", and such configurations values are often referred to as "hyperparameters".
 As in the single-layer example, the first layer in the network is termed out "input" layer, and the last layer in the network is termed our "output" layer.
 The new interior layers are commonly referred to as "hidden" layers, as they are internal to the network.

-More layers add capabilities to the network, facilitating the handling of much more complex use cases for the network, and will be instrumental in tackling the MNIST dataset.
+More layers add capabilities to the network and facilitate much more complex use cases.
+The ability to add in hidden layers will be instrumental in tackling the MNIST dataset.

-In the rest of this post, we will build out an implementation of this network that is flexible with respect to the network architecture, allowing for an artibtrary number of layers at arbitrary sizes.
+In the rest of this post, we will build out an implementation of Multi-Layer Perceptrons in this style that is flexible with respect to the network architecture, allowing for an artibtrary number of layers at arbitrary sizes.

 {{< img file="6-multi-layer-preceptron.png" alt="Multi-layer Perceptron" loc=center width=50% >}}

 ## Let's build

-As we mentioned in the intro, at their most basic level, neural networks take in a set of inputs and produce a set of outputs.
-In the process of constructing a network, we can center our development around a basic set of unit tests that emulate this behavior.
-We'll use two basic classes of tests, one to verify our ability learn the outputs of common boolean functions, and then later on we'll add test cases to train and predict on the MNIST dataset.
+As we mentioned in the intro, at their most basic level neural networks take in a set of inputs and produce a set of outputs.
+In the process of constructing a network, we can center our development around a basic set of unit tests that validate this behavior.
+We'll use two basic classes of tests, one to verify our ability learn the outputs of common boolean functions, and then later on we'll add test cases to train and predict handwriting recognition on the MNIST dataset.

 ### Boolean test cases